isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ____________

-## <a name="government-academic-and-non-profit-continuing-the-open-license-program-changes-and-evolution-of-csp"></a><a name="9"></a>Overheid, onderwijs en non-profitorganisatie: Het open-licentieprogramma wordt voortdurend gewijzigd en de ontwikkeling van CSP is veranderd
+## <a name="government-academic-and-non-profit-continuing-the-open-license-program-changes-and-evolution-of-csp"></a><a name="9"></a>Overheid, onderwijs en non-profitorganisatie: Het Open License-programma wordt voortgezet en de ontwikkeling van CSP is veranderd

 ### <a name="categories"></a>Categorieën

-- Datum: 17-12-2020
+- Datum: 2020-12-17
 - Uw bedrijf laten groeien

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep